iterative/dvc.org/content/blog/2021-05-15-may-21-dvc-heartbeat.md

 her dancing the tango! 💃🏻 Welcome Sveta!

-Exemplifying our diverse team in one fell swoop, [Casper da Costa-Luis](https://www.cdcl.ml) was born in Kenya, has an Indian Passport and lives in the UK.
-He has been working on DVC for a couple of years and contributing to open source since 2014.
-He now joins us full time on the CML team after completing his PhD in Medical Imaging.
-Fun facts about Casper include his becoming the U18 chess champion of Kenya when he was 14 and that he is a qualified SCUBA diver. 🤿
+Exemplifying our diverse team in one fell swoop, [Casper da Costa-Luis](https://www.cdcl.ml) has lived in three continents.
+He has been working on DVC for a couple of years and is a long-standing contributor to open source.
+He now joins us on the CML & Docs teams after completing his PhD in Medical Imaging.
+Fun facts about Casper include his becoming the U18 chess champion of Kenya when he was 14 and being a qualified SCUBA diver. 🤿

 [Emre Sahin](https://github.com/iesahin) joins us on the DevRel team as a techinical writer/ML enthusiast/AI dreamer/tutorial builder from Instanbul,